 Operating leases include lease arrangements for various land, corporate facilities, real estate and equipment.
-Our land leases consist of long-term leases for a golf course (term of 30 years) and for land underlying an operating hotel (term of 50 years).
+We also have a long-term land lease for land underlying an operating hotel (term of 50 years).
 Corporate facilities leases are for office space, including our corporate headquarters in Orlando, Florida, and have lease terms that range from nine to 14 years.
 Other operating leases are primarily for office and retail space, as well as various equipment supporting our operations, with varying terms and renewal option periods.

 Finance leases (analogous to capital leases under ASC 840) include lease arrangements for ancillary and operations space for which it is reasonably certain we will exercise the option to purchase the underlying assets in connection with the commitment to purchase the associated operating property.
 See Footnote 11 "Contingencies and Commitments" for additional information regarding these transactions.
 In addition, we also lease various equipment supporting our operations and classify these leases as finance leases in accordance with ASC 842.
-The depreciable life of these assets are limited to the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
+The depreciable life of these assets is limited to the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.